-New insights into Acr mechanisms and fundamental CRISPR-Cas biology binding assays using catalytically inactive Cas9 (dCas9).
-Here, we study Acr activity against the native CRISPR-Cas locus which offers several benefits.
-First, disruption of the Cas9:tracr-L repressor provides a measure of target DNA binding without the need for using engineered reporters or catalytically inactive Cas9 (dCas9), which can confound the interpretation of Acr mechanism.
-Second, the native CRISPR-Cas locus enables the study of how Acrs affect pre-crRNA and tracrRNA processing, a step that is wholly absent when studying sgRNAs.
-Notably, while 39 and 42nt processed crRNAs are typically found in equivalent abundance (Fig. S1A-B), AcrIIA23 and AcrIIA5 expression leads to preferential accumulation of the 42nt or 39nt form, respectively.
+New insights into Acr mechanisms and fundamental CRISPR-Cas biology tive Cas9 (dCas9).
+Here, we study Acr activity against the native CRISPR-Cas locus, which offers several benefits.
+First, disruption of the Cas9:tracr-L repressor provides a measure of target DNA binding without the need for using engineered reporters or dCas9, which can confound the interpretation of the Acr mechanism.25 Second, the native CRISPR-Cas locus enables the study of how Acrs affect pre-crRNA and tracrRNA processing, a step that is wholly absent when studying sgRNAs.
+Notably, while 39- and 42-nt processed crRNAs are typically found in equivalent abundance (Figures S1A and S1B), AcrIIA23 and AcrIIA5 expression leads to preferential accumulation of the 42-nt or 39-nt form, respectively.
 As yet, it is unclear how these two crRNA isoforms are naturally generated or whether they differ functionally.
-Similarly, tracr-L, tracr-S, and tracr-P are typically found in equal abundance, but AcrIIA1 and AcrIIA17 each lead to the specific depletion of tracr-L and tracr-P. Future studies will reveal whether these disparities are central to the inhibitory mechanism or side effects of an upstream activity.
-Third, we can uncover substantial mechanistic differences between inhibitors of the same "class".
-For example, expression of all three RNP formation inhibitors (AcrIIA1, AcrIIA16, and AcrIIA17) lead to the loss of processed crRNAs, but AcrIIA16 expression is unique in that tracrRNAs and pre-crRNAs of intermediate lengths, possibly degradation products, increase in Pcas cells as Cas9 levels increase.
-This suggests that AcrIIA16 binding to Cas9 either does not exclude tracrRNA or pre-crRNA association, or that the Acr itself is sequestering these RNAs and preventing them from rapid turnover observed in the absence of Cas9 association.
+Similarly, tracr-L, tracr-S, and tracr-P are typically found in equal abundance, but AcrIIA1 and AcrIIA17 each lead to the specific depletion of tracr-L and tracr-P. Future studies will reveal whether these disparities are central to the inhibitory mechanism or are side effects of an upstream activity.
+Third, we can uncover substantial mechanistic differences between inhibitors of the same class.
+For example, expression of all three RNP-formation inhibitors (AcrIIA1, AcrIIA16, and AcrIIA17) leads to the loss of processed crRNAs, but AcrIIA16 expression is unique in that tracrRNAs and pre-crRNAs of intermediate lengths, possibly degradation products, increase in Pcas cells as Cas9 levels increase.
+This suggests that AcrIIA16 binding to Cas9 either does not exclude tracrRNA or pre-crRNA association or that the Acr itself is sequestering these RNAs and preventing them from the rapid turnover observed in the absence of Cas9 association.

-Cas9 Acrs are actively studied both for their applications as gene editing regulators and for what they can teach us about Cas9.
-Acrs are typically tested in cleavage assays using Cas9:sgRNA and target
+Cas9 Acrs are actively studied both for their applications as gene-editing regulators and for what they can teach us about Cas9.
+Acrs are typically tested in cleavage assays using Cas9:sgRNA and target binding assays using catalytically inac-

-Using the native CRISPR-Cas system, we assign AcrIIA23 to the class of target DNA binding inhibitors, although it shows several unusual phenotypes.
-As mentioned, it causes the preferential accumulation of the 42nt crRNA, suggesting that it influences crRNA binding or processing (Fig. S1A-B).
-Further, it is the weakest inducer in its class despite being the most potent DNA binding inhibitor as measured by interference against phage (Fig. 2E-F).
-More generally, we observed poor correlation between potency and induction across all Acrs (Fig. 2E-F), suggesting that Acrs may have different affinities for or activities against Cas9:tracr-L and Cas9:tracr-P:crRNA.
-We discovered that AcrIIA17 causes degradation of Cas9 (Fig. S1B, S2F) and that AcrIIA1 blocks RNP guide loading (Fig. S1A-B).
-AcrIIA5 is of interest as a broad-spectrum inhibitor of multiple Cas9 orthologs, but whether it blocks target DNA binding or cleavage has been a matter of debate.
-Our results support both mechanisms, and we speculate the discrepancies in earlier studies may be due to assay sensitivity and/or use of a heterologous host.
+Using the native CRISPR-Cas system, we assign AcrIIA23 to the class of target DNA-binding inhibitors, although it shows several unusual phenotypes.
+As mentioned, it causes the preferential accumulation of the 42-nt crRNA, suggesting that it influences crRNA binding or processing (Figures S1A and S1B).
+Further, it is the weakest inducer in its class despite being the most potent DNA-binding inhibitor as measured by interference against phage (Figures 2E and 2F).
+More generally, we observed poor correlation between potency and induction across all Acrs (Figures 2E and 2F), suggesting that Acrs may have different affinities for or activities against Cas9:tracr-L and Cas9:tracr-P: crRNA.
+We discovered that AcrIIA17 causes degradation of Cas9 (Figures S1B and S2F) and that AcrIIA1 blocks RNP guide loading (Figures S1A and S1B).
+AcrIIA5 is of interest as a broadspectrum inhibitor of multiple Cas9 orthologs, but whether it blocks target DNA binding or cleavage has been a matter of debate.
+Our results support both mechanisms, and we speculate that the discrepancies in earlier studies may be due to assay sensitivity and/or use of a heterologous host.
 We show that Acrs from all mechanistic groups can trigger a wave of CRISPR-Cas induction that benefits the bacterial cell.
-Curiously, AcrIIA25 conferred the highest benefit of induction despite being a mild inducer (Fig. 2E-F).
+Curiously, AcrIIA25 conferred the highest benefit of induction despite being a mild inducer (Figures 2E and 2F).
 Whether this owes to the stoichiometry of the Acr with regard to Cas9 or other mechanistic details will require future studies.